dotStryhn/ARMTemplates/README.md

 #### Test-ARMTemplates.Tests.ps1

-A pretty simple Pester test.
+A Pester test for the ARM Templates.